buixuanhai/sample-serverless-node/README.md

 ### Microservices workflows

 - CRUD product
-- Direct HTTP: from `products` service, when search products, the search term is logged by calling http api of `activity_logs` service with payload is search term
+- Direct HTTP: from `products` service, when search products, the search term is logged by calling http api of `activity_logs` service with payload is search term.
+This is for demonstration purpose only.
+We shouldn't do this in production.
 - SQS workflow: when filter products by color or brand, the filters are sent as a SQS message to a ActivityLogsQueue, the `activity_logs` service process messages from the queue and process it (saving into database)
 - Kinesis workflow: when view a product, the a record is put to kinese ActivityLogsStream, `activity_logs` service poll records and process them (saving into database)